How are solar panels manufactured?

 How solar panels work

-Solar panels collect radiation from the sun and turn it into energy your home can use.
+Solar panels collect radiation from the sun and turn it into energy that your home can use.
 The cells in the panel absorb the light, and the energy created by the light interacting with the electric fields from the cells is converted from DC to AC using a solar inverter.

 From there, it’s pumped into your home’s electric system or stored in a solar battery.
 You can learn more about the process by checking out our guide on how solar energy is made.